TERMS AND CONDITIONS

 SECURITY OF FUNDS

-Integral FX LLP is a matched principal broker which means that trades are only executed when engaged by clients.
-Integral never undertakes speculative trades on behalf of clients, or as principal.
+ACM is a matched principal broker which means that trades are only executed when engaged by clients.
+ACM never undertakes speculative trades on behalf of clients, or as principal.

 UK FINANCIAL CONDUCT AUTHORITY